Cody's Books: History

-The first store opened in 1956 on Euclid Avenue in Berkeley, California.
-It was founded by Fred (1916–1983) and Pat (1923–2010) Cody.
-It moved to a larger location on Telegraph Avenue in 1960 and moved to another Telegraph Avenue location in 1965.
 In 1968, "Cody's served as a first-aid station […] when anti-war protesters were tear gassed and clubbed just outside its Telegraph Avenue doors […] the store's employees were tending the wounded – anti-war protesters teargassed and clubbed by the police and the National Guard as protests broke out on Telegraph Avenue."
 In the early 1970s, Mario Savio worked as a clerk at the Telegraph Avenue store.

 In 1977, the Codys sold the store to Andy Ross, who owned it until 2006.

-Cody's was best known for its extensive selection of literary, political, and scholarly titles.
+Cody's was best known for its extensive selection of poetry, literary, political, and scholarly titles.

 On February 28, 1989, unknown persons threw a firebomb through the window of the store.
 It was thought that this was in response to the prominent display of Salman Rushdie's The Satanic Verses, which had been banned by a fatwa by Iranian clerics one month prior.
 An undetonated pipe bomb was subsequently discovered in the store.
 In response the staff unanimously voted to keep the book on display despite the attack and the increasing willingness of chain bookstores to bow to pressure to withdraw it.

 Cody's pioneered a well-regarded author-reading series.
 Some prominent authors and notables who appeared at Cody's were: Tom Robbins, Norman Mailer, Ken Kesey, Alice Walker, Allen Ginsberg, Maurice Sendak, Bill Clinton, Jimmy Carter, Muhammad Ali, and Salman Rushdie.

 In the 1980s, Cody's was a plaintiff in several anti-trust lawsuits charging that independent book sellers were discriminated against in favor of chain stores.
 Cody's owner, Andy Ross, was a prominent spokesperson supporting independent businesses against chain stores and Internet retailers.

 Neighborhood booksellers

-Cody's was a core bookseller among a coterie of independent booksellers, which included Moe's Books (located nearly next door to Cody's), Pendragon/Pellucidar/Pegasus, Shakespeare & Co., Black Oak Books, Diesel, and others, all located in the region from north Berkeley to north Oakland.
+Cody's was a core bookseller among a coterie of independent booksellers, which included Moe's Books (located nearly next door to Cody's), Pendragon/Pellucidar/Pegasus, Shakespeare & Co., Black Oak Books, Diesel, and others, all located in the region from North Berkeley to North Oakland.
 This region includes the University of California, Berkeley.
 Together they were members of a significant regional supporter of independent bookselling, The Northern California Independent Bookseller's Association, or NCIBA.